RWinning/kerntaak-3/wp-content/themes/nirvana/readme.txt

 * Fixed 2 typos in settings page
 * Revamped script/styles injection detection to protect the theme's settings page from getting broken by badly written plugins

 = 1.0.0 =
 * Added colour scheme support and 12 preset colour schemes
 * Added new options for the slider: Title font size / Text font size (uppercase settings as well)
-* Added new option ï¿½ Slider Excerpt size
+* Added new option – Slider Excerpt size
-* Added new option ï¿½ Posts per row for the presentation page posts
+* Added new option – Posts per row for the presentation page posts
-* Added new Option ï¿½ Remove hover effect on columns
+* Added new Option – Remove hover effect on columns
-* Moved ï¿½Content Marginsï¿½ setting field from Graphics Settings to Layout Settings
+* Moved ‘Content Margins’ setting field from Graphics Settings to Layout Settings
-* Fixed Content Margins ï¿½ Padding setting not working
+* Fixed Content Margins – Padding setting not working
 * Fixed header widget responsiveness when no header image is used
 * Fixed header wp_title() call (left the site title-less)
 * Fixed hardcoded breadcrumbs background colour